 January can be a good time to travel to Mexico as long as you are aware of all of the pros and cons that come with traveling during the busy season.
 You will quickly note that most travelers tend to stick to the same places so if you are willing to venture somewhat off the beaten path you can avoid the crowds and enjoy a lower-cost trip.
 (I.e. if you choose Campeche over Cancun).

 Mexico is a very safe place for tourists for the most part.
 Although it does not have the best reputation globally, as a tourist, you are never going to accidentally wander somewhere that is dangerous.
 If you don’t go looking for trouble in Mexico, trouble won’t come looking for you.

-As such, you can travel to lesser-known areas during your January trip.
+Don’t hesitate to travel to lesser-known areas.
+Most places are safe with the correct common sense, research, and planning.
 You don’t have to think that you need to confine yourself to your resort.

 The months of January and February are great times to visit Mexico.
 Although it is the peak season in some places, it isnt difficult to escape the crowds in this vast country with a bit of creative thinking.

 At this time of year, the coastal areas are warm and sunny and the humidity has subsided.
 (Great news if like me you look like you have been electrocuted at the slightest hint of moisture!)
 In the cities, it is mild enough to walk around outdoors for extended periods without being either too hot or too cold.